internetimagery/keepTrace/README.md

 ### utils.parse_tracebacks

 This is a utiltiy function that can assist in retrieving traceback objects from python logs.

-The parsed traceback is guaranteed to format the same as the live traceback, or the unpickled traceback.
-Local and global variables not included of course.
-They are also debuggable, which helps greatly with context.
+These objects can be used anywhere tracebacks are, and are also debuggable, which helps greatly with context.
 There are no variables however so inspection is highly limited.
 eg:

 ```python